 The Margie Petersen Breast Center provides a variety of services from routine examination to oncologic treatment, starting with our breast clinic.
-Women can take a proactive role in their breast health by conducting self examinations.
+Women can take a proactive role in their breast health by conducting self examinations and our physicians can confirm results with a clinical breast exam.

 Breast Self-Examination (BSE)